samcartersmith/cds/docs/adoption-tracker-config.md

 ### Note

-After updating the configuration, ensure to execute the following commands:
+After updating the configuration, ensure to execute the following commands.
+Be sure to be on the full tunnel for VPN.
+Split tunnel may cause errors.

 - `yarn nx run website:adoption` to refresh the adoption data
 - `yarn nx run website:start` to launch the website.